jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 Tests declared invariants never stray out of date with the implementation as design document or code comment invariants can.

 # Tests Help Find and Prevent Future Bugs
 Most new code doesn’t tend to have too many bugs in it regardless of whether automated tests have been provided or not.
 Developers are thinking through the scenarios and edge cases as they implement their code.
 They make sure those scenarios are handled appropriately.
 Developer assumptions, intentions and expectations are fresh in their minds.
-Developers who don’t create automated tests at the time are usually running informal and probably manual tests to confirm the new behavior they expect to see.
+Developers who don’t create automated tests at the time are usually running informal and manual tests to confirm the new behavior they expect to see.

 Let’s continue with the __No Automated Test__ scenario.
 Days, weeks or even months go by without an incident.
 And then there’s a ticket.
 Maybe it’s a missing edge case that wasn’t originally considered.
 Maybe new functionality needs to be added.
 Someone must modify the code.